autopilotpattern/consul/README.md

       /usr/local/bin/containerpilot
 ```

-In our experience, including a Consul cluster within your project's `docker-compose.yml` can help developers understand and test how a service should be discovered and registered within a wider infrastructure context.
+In our experience, including a Consul cluster within a project's `docker-compose.yml` can help developers understand and test how a service should be discovered and registered within a wider infrastructure context.

 ### Clients